hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETPhidget.class/README.md

-I represent any kind of phidget.
+I'm an abstract representation of any kind of phidget.
 I offer functionalities concerning my hardware connection.

 Instance Variables
 	labelMorph:		<StringMorph>